-Average Price: Rice plate specials and most main dishes to share are $10 each
+Average Price: $14 for a rice plate and $17 for most main dishes

 This restaurant's name might be a little harder to pronounce because it comes from the Sichuan Province of China, which is Mandarin-speaking and where the food tends to be much spicier.

 The food here is really tasty and totally distinct.
 This place is known for its traditional noodle soups and spicy dishes made from a special peppercorn that produces a numbing sensation.